-- Complete the provisional acceptance Contract to Re-enter" established during an exit interview and - Obtain two (2) letters of recommendation from current nursing faculty employed full-time at the College. - Enroll to audit the previous nursing course in the sequence to validate retention of nursing concepts.
+- Complete the provisional acceptance Contract to Re-enter" established during an exit interview and - Obtain two (2) letters of recommendation from current nursing faculty employed full-time at the College. - Enroll in the previous nursing course in the sequence to validate retention of nursing concepts and pass the course with a minimum of 80%.